SchoemanClaudia/fetchfield/README.md

 - Contast error on footer link
   - A contrast errors was returned when passing through the official [WAVE Web Accessibility Evaluation Tools](https://wave.webaim.org/)
     Link was dropping down below footer background image, link rendering against background instead of image grass panel.
-To fix bug the grass footer image height was increased to create more space in footer section, allowing link to be pushed up in styles for various screen sizes.
+To fix bug the grass footer image height was increased to create more space in footer section, allowing link to be pushed up in styles for various screen sizes and added transparent background.

 ![Wave Contrast Error 01](assets/images/contrast-error-01.wepb.png)
 ![Wave Contrast Error 02](assets/images/contrast-error-02.wepb.png)